ikram-hamizi/blink-detection-dlib/README.md

 ```

 #### METHOD (2):
-Clone the repository and run the commands 2 and 3 in OPTION(1).
+Clone the repository and run the commands in option (1) withouth `ikramhub/` before `blink-counter`.

 #### CMD [OPTIONS]: